-Writer/lyricist/composer David Steven Cohen has been creating iconic and happily-twisted family entertainment for over 25 years.
-He is currently Head Writer and songwriter for a new animated comedy-variety series he developed based on the classic Fisher-Price Little People toys.
+Emmy-winning writer/lyricist/composer David Steven Cohen has been creating iconic and happily-twisted entertainment for over 25 years.

-David haunted a generation of innocents as Head Writer of Cartoon Network’s Courage the Cowardly Dog, having first disturbed their nascent sensibilities as Executive Producer of Nickelodeon’s Wubbulous World of Dr. Seuss, for which he received two Emmy nominations and a Writers Guild Award.
-Not limiting himself to unsettling the young, David worked with Amy Sedaris and Stephen Colbert as Consulting Producer of Comedy Central’s Strangers With Candy.
+David haunted a generation of innocents as head writer of Cartoon Network’s cult classic Courage the Cowardly Dog.
+He first disturbed their nascent sensibilities as executive producer of Nickelodeon’s musical series, The Wubbulous World of Dr. Seuss, for which he received two Emmy nominations and a Writers Guild Award.
+Not limited to unsettling the young, David worked with Amy Sedaris and Stephen Colbert as consulting producer of Comedy Central’s Strangers With Candy.

-Other credits include collaborations with Chris Rock, Rocky Horror creator Richard O’Brien and celebrated New Yorker cartoonist Roz Chast, the syndicated Archie comic strip, Tiny Tunes, Phil of the Future (Writers Guild Award nomination), the Emmy-winning animated PBS series Peg + Cat, and the new series Space Racers, produced with NASA.
+Other credits include collaborations with Chris Rock, Rocky Horror creator Richard O’Brien and celebrated New Yorker cartoonist Roz Chast, the syndicated Archie comic strip, Tiny Tunes, and Phil of the Future (Writers Guild Award nomination), and Space Racers, an animated space-science series produced with NASA.
+He was head writer of the animated series Little People, which he developed for Mattel and HIT Entertainment.
+David recently won an Emmy Award for his work on the animated PBS series Peg + Cat.

 David penned the libretto for the opera Lilith, which premiered at Lincoln Center (New York City Opera) in 2001.
 The New York Times praised David’s reimagining of the Jewish folktale about Adam’s demonic first wife as “a haunting contemporary parable.”
 Lincoln Center’s American Songbook Series celebrated David’s songs in Hear and Now: An Evening of Contemporary Lyricists.